doc4d/docs/website/translated_docs/es/API/entitySelectionClass.md

 #### Descripción

-The `.or()` function <!-- REF #entitySelectionClass.or().Summary -->combines the entity selection with the *entity* or *entitySelection* parameter using the logical (not exclusive) OR operator<!-- END REF -->; it returns a new, unordered entity selection that contains all the entities from the entity selection and the parameter.
+The `.or()` function <!-- REF #EntitySelectionClass.or().Summary -->combines the entity selection with the *entity* or *entitySelection* parameter using the logical (not exclusive) OR operator<!-- END REF -->; it returns a new, unordered entity selection that contains all the entities from the entity selection and the parameter.

 *   If you pass *entity* as parameter, you compare this entity with the entity selection.
 If the entity belongs to the entity selection, a new reference to the entity selection is returned.
 Otherwise, a new entity selection containing the original entity selection and the entity is returned.
 *   If you pass *entitySelection* as parameter, you compare entity selections.
 A new entity selection containing the entities belonging to the original entity selection or *entitySelection* is returned (or is not exclusive, entities referenced in both selections are not duplicated in the resulting selection).